 Tube profiles on aero bikes are generally larger than other road bikes to create a more aerodynamic profile and are shaped to reduce drag.
 This causes the overall weight of the bike to be greater than other road bikes.
 Deep rim wheels are another feature of aero road bikes.

 Integration on aero road bikes is key.
-Everything on an aero road bike is hidden out of the wind (cables, brakes, etc).
-The tube profiles are often even molded to conform to the shape of the wheels.
+Components such as cables and brakes will often be hidden out of the wind.
+The tube profiles are often even moulded to conform to the shape of the wheels.

 Thanks to the larger tube profiles, aero road bikes are typically also incredibly stiff, making them the bike of choice for people that race and like to sprint.
 They come with a long and low riding position and are fast handling.
 Popular examples of aero road bikes include the Trek Madone, Specialized Venge, Giant Propel, Merida Reacto and Cervelo S series.

-Endurance road bikes are sometimes called 'Sportive bikes', as they are perfectly suited to endurance road riding and Gran Fondos.
+Endurance road bikes are sometimes called 'Sportive bikes', as they are perfectly suited to endurance road riding and Gran Fondo events.

 When you think endurance, don't think slow.
-Very often a manufacturers endurance bike is made from the same material as the top of the line lightweight or aero bike and shares similar groupsets and wheelsets.
+Very often a company’s endurance bike is made from the same material as the top of the line lightweight or aero bike and shares similar groupsets and wheelsets.
 The additional compliance (bike lingo for comfort) and more upright riding position is what sets endurance bikes apart from others.

-Lightweight bikes are agile, high-performing machines that focus on keeping weight down above all else.
-They don't have the aero tube shapes and profile of an aerodynamic bike or the elongated headtube and wheelbase of an endurance bike.
+Lightweight bikes are agile, high-performing machines that focus on keeping weight down and power transfer up, above all else.
+They typically don't have the aero tube profiles of an aerodynamic bike or the elongated headtube and wheelbase of an endurance bike.
 Instead, they have featherlight frames and are designed to perform at their best when climbing mountains and attacking on the way back down.

-Many lightweight bikes from manufacturers are under the UCI's minimum bike weight of 6.8kg as the public aren't required to conform to these regulations.
+Many top-tier lightweight bikes are under the UCI's (international cycle racing federation) minimum bike weight of 6.8kg as the public aren't required to conform to these regulations.
 As a result, a mini arms race is taking place to achieve the lowest weight possible, some even falling below 5kg.

-Extremely new, Gravel or All-road bikes fall into a very broad category that allows the rider to access all types of terrain on one bike.
+Gravel or All-road bikes fall into a very broad category that allows the rider to access all types of terrain on one bike.
 In order to do this, the bike needs to be durable, comfortable and have sufficient performance features.
-Adventure or gravel bikes will typically have a higher bottom bracket to provide extra clearance for obstacles, great clearance for wider tyres, disc brakes for optimal performance in all weather conditions, and lower gear ratios to cater for easier riding or extreme profiles.
+Adventure or gravel bikes will typically be similar to endurance road bikes, but with greater clearance for wider tyres, disc brakes for optimal performance in all weather conditions, and lower gear ratios to cater for easier riding or extreme profiles.

 Touring bikes are a slightly different category to gravel bikes and not so focused on the performance aspect of riding.
 Touring bikes are heavier than other road bikes with the emphasis on comfort,longevity and the ability to carry gear on the bike.
 Fenders and rack mount are commonplace, as are easy pedaling gear ratios.
-Steel is often used for the frame thanks to its durability, plush ride and low cost.
+Steel is often used for the frame thanks to its durability, ease of repair and plush ride.
 A touring bike will often feature a more upright and stable riding position to help with loaded carrying.

-For these type of bikes, the tires are likely to be 30mm or above, disc brakes are preferable, handlebars and can be drop or flat, and they will weigh more than a performance orientated road bike.
-Flat bar or drop handlebars could be used and it's not uncommon to see varying types of frame material depending on where the bike sits along the spectrum of performance, comfort and price.
+For these type of bikes, the tyres are likely to be 30mm or above, disc brakes are preferable, handlebars and can be drop or flat, and they will weigh more than a performance orientated road bike.

 Recreational or Fitness bike

-Recreational bikes forgo the bells and whistles of performance road bikes (actually they do come with bells) and focus on comfort and practicality.
-They are best suited to new riders who are looking to be active and easily get from A to B. These bikes will typically have flat bars, wider tires, flat pedals and easy-pedaling gear ratios.
+Recreational bikes forgo the bells and whistles of performance road bikes (actually, they do come with bells) and focus on comfort and practicality.
+They are best suited to new riders who are looking to be active and easily get from A to B. These bikes will typically have flat bars, wider tyres, flat pedals and easy-pedaling gear ratios.